bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/open-source-checkout.md

 ### Installing using the Checkout v3 API

-To install a custom checkout on a store, use the [Get Checkout Settings](/api-reference/store-management/checkouts/checkout-settings/getcheckoutsettings) and [Update Checkout Settings](/api-reference/store-management/checkouts/checkout-settings/updatecheckoutsettings) endpoints.
+To install a custom checkout on a store, use the [Update Checkout Settings](/api-reference/store-management/checkouts/checkout-settings/updatecheckoutsettings) endpoint to install the loader file.

 ## Related resources